danbradham/mongoom/README.rst

     bulb.save()

-Also included with Mongoom is an :class:`Event` and :class:`Subscriber`.
+Also included with Mongoom is an Event and Subscriber.
 Event objects are nothing more than a Document object residing in a capped collection.
 While subscribers are tailable cursors awaiting data to be entered into a capped collection.
 Using these two objects we can easily create a simple event handling system:

 ::